coreygarvey/deetboard/README.md

 # SalesEngine

-## Purpose
+## Objective
-SalesEngine connects salespeople with those within their company that are knowledgable about the features of the software.
+SalesEngine connects salespeople with those within their company that are knowledgable about the software.

+To use, head to sales.coreygarvey.com and create a new team.
+Create a product, add features, and upload screenshots to improve the discussion.

 ## Technologies
 * Django